-- 8.25.1 To request to commence the proceedings, unless the procedure is otherwise specified in the applicable regulation, the Claimant shall file a written request with the ITTF Tribunal, with a copy to the Respondent, containing: - 8.25.1.1 the name and full address of the Respondent; - 8.25.1.2 the contact details of the parties; - 8.25.1.3 the alleged infringement, specifying the rule, regulation, or principle alleged to have been infringed; - 8.25.1.4 a statement of the facts upon which such allegation is based and a statement of issue submitted for the Hearing Panel to determine; - 8.25.1.5 a copy of the provision in the ITTF Handbook or any other instrument conferring jurisdiction on the ITTF Tribunal to hear and determine the matter; and - 8.25.1.6 any proposal regarding the conduct or venue of the proceedings, including whether any interim relief is requested; - (the "Request for Proceedings"). - 8.25.2 Upon filing its Request for Proceedings, the Claimant shall pay the non-refundable fee of USD1,000 (the "Administrative Fee"), in the manner determined by the ITTF Tribunal. - 8.25.3 If the Claimant fails to pay the Administrative Fees in accordance to R8.25.2, the ITTF Tribunal may not proceed with the claim. - 8.25.4 If the ITTF Tribunal determines that the requirements set out in R8.25 and R8.25.2 are satisfied, it shall communicate to the Respondent the request to commence the proceedings and to file its answer (the "Answer") to the request to commence the proceedings.
+- 8.24.1 To request to commence the proceedings, unless the procedure is otherwise specified in the applicable regulation, the Claimant shall file a written request with the ITTF Tribunal, with a copy to the Respondent, containing: - 8.24.1.1 the name and full address of the Respondent; - 8.24.1.2 the contact details of the parties; - 8.24.1.3 the alleged infringement, specifying the rule, regulation, or principle alleged to have been infringed; - 8.24.1.4 a statement of the facts upon which such allegation is based and a statement of issue submitted for the Hearing Panel to determine; - 8.24.1.5 all exhibits and specification of other evidence upon which the Claimant intends to rely; the Claimant shall specify the name(s) of any witnesses, including a brief summary of their expected testimony, and the name(s) of any experts, stating their area of expertise, the Claimant intends to call and state any other evidentiary measure which it requests; the witness statements, if any, shall be filed together with the request for proceedings, unless the Hearing Panel decides otherwise. - 8.24.1.6 a copy of the provision in the ITTF Handbook or any other instrument conferring jurisdiction on the ITTF Tribunal to hear and determine the matter; and - 8.24.1.7 any proposal regarding the conduct or venue of the proceedings, including whether any interim relief is requested; (the "Request for Proceedings"). - 8.24.2 Upon filing its Request for Proceedings, the Claimant shall pay the non-refundable fee of USD1,000 (the "Administrative Fee"), in the manner determined by the ITTF Tribunal.
+This Article 8.24.2 shall not apply if the Claimant is the ITTF Integrity Unit or ITTF. - 8.24.3 If the Claimant fails to pay the Administrative Fees in accordance to R8.24.2, the ITTF Tribunal may not proceed with the claim. - 8.24.4 If the ITTF Tribunal Chair determines that the requirements set out in R8.24.1 and R8.24.2 are satisfied, # they shall communicate to the Respondent the request to commence the proceedings and to file its answer (the "Answer") to the request to commence the proceedings.
+The ITTF Tribunal Chair shall provide the parties with the link on ITTF's website where the ITTF Tribunal Regulations may be accessed.